K. K. Downing: Musical side projects

 Downing made a guest appearance on Violent Storm's 2005 self-titled debut album, performing on the track "War No More".

 He appeared on the 2012 tribute album Who Are You?
 An All Star Tribute to the Who, which paid tribute to the Who.
 He performed on the track "Eminence Front", along with vocalist/bassist John Wetton, keyboardist Derek Sherinian and drummer Billy Sherwood.

 Downing appeared on former Queensrÿche vocalist Geoff Tate's Queensrÿche-branded 2013 album Frequency Unknown, performing the guitar solo on "Running Backwards".

 In 2018, Downing, along with former Judas Priest members Tim "Ripper" Owens and Les Binks, and Armored Saint bassist Joey Vera were featured in a cover version of the song "Beyond the Realms of Death", fronted by guitarist Paul Crook's band Devilstar, to commemorate the 40th anniversary of Judas Priest's 1978 album Stained Class.

 Autobiography

 On 18 September 2018, Downing published his autobiography titled Heavy Duty: Days and Nights in Judas Priest via Da Capo Press.
 It was written by Downing himself along with Mark Eglinton.
-The memoir details everything from "the complex personality conflicts, the business screw-ups, the acrimonious relationship with fellow heavy metal band Iron Maiden, as well as how Judas Priest found itself at the epicenter of a storm of parental outrage that targeted heavy metal in the '80s", according to the book's synopsis.
+The memoir details everything from "the complex personality conflicts, the business screw-ups, the acrimonious relationship with fellow heavy metal band Iron Maiden, as well as how Judas Priest found itself at the epicentre of a storm of parental outrage that targeted heavy metal in the '80s", according to the book's synopsis.
 It also tells about Downing's role in Judas Priest, as well as his decision to leave the band in 2011.
 It was met with mostly positive reviews.

 Since its release, Rob Halford said that he has not taken the time to read Downing's autobiography while in production on his own.